remjx/coindrop/README.md

 # Coindrop 🐖💰

-Create a shareable list of addresses for peer-to-peer payments
+Create your shareable list of addresses for peer-to-peer payments

 ## Problem ❓